SkelliBoi/Humble-Warden/README.md

 # Just a Humble Warden

 The Just a Humble Warden modlist is my attempt to create a Dragon Age: Origins modlist using Wabbajack.
-If yo don't know what Wabbajack is, you should check it out here: <https://www.wabbajack.org/#/>
+If you don't know what Wabbajack is, you should check it out here: <https://www.wabbajack.org/#/>

 The goal of this modlist is to create a version of the game that plays smoothly (without encountering any annoying bugs), has some graphical changes and improvements, and adds some changes to improve the quality of life.
-Basically to create the ideal version of the game that I would like to play.
+Basically, to create the ideal version of the game that I would like to play.

-The modlist was made using the Steam version of Dragon Age: Origins - Ultimate Edition.
+The modlist was made using the Steam version of Dragon Age: Origins - Ultimate Edition, and I can not guarantee any other version will work.

 The installation of this mod list requires a total of about 61GB (this could likely be reduced in the fututre as I learn more of the features of Wabberjack). ~24GB for the base game, ~30GB for the modlist, and ~8GB for the downloads.
 The download itself should take about 20 minutes, depending on your internet speed.